 Julia Fitting began her baking career in 2006 in her native Colorado where she worked at Crested Butte Cookie Company, and later served as the Assistant Manager at the bakery of Crested Butte Mountain Resort.
 In 2010, Julia opened Object of My Confection, her own baking business in Crested Butte, before joining L’Art de la Pâtisserie Program at The French Pastry School in Chicago where she studied under acclaimed artisans.
 Julia honed her craft in Chicago in kitchens including The James Hotel, Alliance Bakery, Hendrickx Belgian Bread Crafter, and L2O Restaurant.
 She most recently served as the Pastry Cook at the Sofitel Chicago Water Tower.
 Time Out Chicago named Julia one of “Four Pastry Chefs to Watch in 2013.”
 She helms the bread, cheese and pastry program at The Boarding House.

 Matthew Sheridan was born and raised in the Lakeview neighborhood of Chicago.
 He received his Bachelor of Fine Arts in Fashion Design from the Pratt Institute in Brooklyn and worked in fashion production, but his true calling was the restaurant business.
 He lived in New York for ten years, working at Le Pere Pinard, Balaboosta and Olea – restaurants specializing in Mediterranean fare and European wine programs.
 He then returned to Chicago and worked at Vermilion restaurant until meeting Matt Fisher at Eve.
 He began as a server and was quickly promoted to event planner, Maitre d’ and Manager.
-Matthew continually seeks new ways to exceed customer expectations by developing guest recognition techniques and ideas culled from his extensive travels, which include tours in Europe, Mexico, Costa Rica, Peru, Israel, Jordan, India, Thailand, Cambodia, South Africa, and Hong Kong.
+Matthew continually seeks new ways to exceed customer expectations by developing guest recognition techniques and ideas culled from his extensive travels, which include tours in Europe, Australia, Mexico, Costa Rica, Peru, Israel, Jordan, India, Thailand, Cambodia, South Africa, and Hong Kong.